glenbray/glenbray.com/content/blog/australian-address-api/index.md

 ---
-title: Australian Address API
+title: Build your own Australian Address Search API
 date: "2020-06-07"
-description: "Build your own Australian address search API"
+description: "We'll explore creating an address search API using the GNAF dataset and elasticsearch"
 ---

 [Code can be found here](https://github.com/glenbray/australian_address_api)